jameswomack/exploding-video-tiles/readme.md

 1. I felt über-creative / in-the-zone without needing to manage tools not directly related to the scripts being executed
 2. I discovered that, without experimental flags enabled ([I wrote chrome-canary-experiment-enabler-osx](https://github.com/jameswomack/chrome-canary-experiment-enabler-osx) for this purpose) in the bleeding edge version of Chrome, it wasn't so easy.
 Even with these flags enabled, `import` and `export` statements didn't work.
 I'd certainly have put `Tile` and `Tiles` in their own modules if those statements *did* work
 3. I found `<canvas>` to be fairly familiar, having worked with SVG, OpenGL, PDFs & CoreAnimation in the past.
 I struggled to mask images with ellipses in the exact way I wanted, but my rusty geometry skills are at fault there, rather than the `<canvas>` API being at fault
+4. Once you have more than two main components to your experiment / application, you arrive at a place where setting up tooling becomes more of a benefit than a hinderance

 ### Prerequisites to run this experiment
 1. Chrome version 49.0.2612.0 canary (64-bit)